pablo-meier/Pablog/posts/2012-01-17-lost-manual.md

 properties of the Smalltalk culture before it died: a bunch of very talented, smug programmers who were sure they would inherit the world because their tools were so much better than the competition.
-You can ask the Lisp guys how that worked for them, too.
+You can ask Lispers how that worked for them, too.
 But at the end of the day, Rubyists: try not to make too much of a mess, since for every person like me who comes along to join the party, 10 won't stick around past this frustration as I have.
 Do the dirty work and write a